ChronSyn/ChronSyn/README.md

  - I created [TheTransportLab](https://thetransportlab.com), a GraphQL API for retrieving rail, TfL tube, and bus transit data in the UK, and a user-facing mobile app
  - I created [TSOpenLDB](https://github.com/TheTransportLab/TSOpenLDB), a library for interacting with the UK National Rail Open LDB staff API
  - I created [the Terraform Supabase template](https://github.com/ChronSyn/terraform-supabase) repo, making it super-easy to get Supabase running locally
- - I'm an avid fan and contributor to [Supabase](https://supabase.io), and help the community in their Discord server
+ - I'm an avid fan of [Supabase](https://supabase.io), and help the community in their Discord server
  - I've worked on a large number of commercial React and React Native projects for clients across the world
- - I've created several thousand proof of concept projects over the years, and less than 5% of them ever get built out to real projects

 Most people know me as a coder, but I've also got 20 years experience with non-code related IT stuff.
 Yes, I can probably fix your computer.